Why use Heat Networks?

-- To improve security of energy supply by diversifying the energy sources for heating and reducing our dependence on fossil fuel imports.
+- To improve security of energy supply by diversifying the energy sources for heating and reducing our dependence on fossil fuels.

-- To offer a supply of heat that is good value and that contributes to reducing fuel poverty.
+- To offer a supply of heat that is good value and that contributes to reducing heat poverty.

-Why are gas-based Combined Heat and Power Networks not being adopted?
+Why are gas-based CHP Networks not being adopted?

 There are a number of barriers to the uptake of gas-based Combined Heat and Power Networks.
 The reasons can be categorised under the headings of Cost, Legal, Environmental and Customer resistance: